slerman12/Help-me/3-Disproof.md

 The make-up review deadline was August 30th.
 I was notified of my stipend being cut and 2nd advisor leaving on July, 24th.
 July, 24th precedes August 30th.
 See [here](https://github.com/slerman12/Detective-Sam/blob/main/7-Ongoing.md).

 3. **"Your committee believes you could finish fairly soon if you would heed their advice regarding the research plan, but you have declined to do so."**

+I didn't decline their research plan and they didn’t provide one.
+Chenliang only vaguely and last-minute suggested I adhere to his formatting instructions.

 Chris Kanan suggested I innovate a new reinforcement learning systems algorithm.
 That in itself is a huge suggestion.
 Other than that, no other concrete research plan advice was provided.
 [Here](https://github.com/slerman12/Builder/commit/e8b896c75bdeb388995af912a25108dfa16a92f9) is the commit in which I innovated a new reinforcement learning systems algorithm, just prior to the July 24th date when I was notified that my stipend was going to be cut and 2nd advisor leaving.